tlspuffin/async-opcua/docs/developer.md

 ## Visual Studio Code

 Visual Studio Code has pretty decent Rust support these days.
 You will need to install `rust-analyzer`, `Even Better TOML` extensions to make it work.
 You might also install `CodeLLDB` if you intend to debug.

-## OpenSSL

-OpenSSL is the most painful build component so ensure you read [setup](./setup.md) for information.

-It would be very nice if OpenSSL could be replaced by a native Rust crypto library but given the breadth of things we use, this seems unlikely in the short term.
-See [crypto](./crypto.md) for more info.

 ## Wireshark